Find Grad Schools

 58 Yearly Graduations

 Salem State University comes in at #5 on our list of the most popular colleges offering graduate certificates in education.
 Roughly 7,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $910 per year, while in-state graduate students, on average, pay $2,520 per year.
-The education program at Salem State University awarded 58 graduate certificates during the 2020-2021 school year.
-Of these students, 91% were women and 7% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 58 people received their graduate certificate in education from Salem State.
+About 71% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #6